Cheyenne Mountain Zoo's Palm Oil Awareness

 Why not Boycott?

 2. Indonesia and Malaysia are countries that struggle with poverty and palm oil is a huge part of the economy.
-Without it, millions more people would be unemployed.
+Without it, millions of additional people would be unemployed.

-3. There will always be a demand for edible oil, and this demand is growing due to worldwide population growth.
-Palm oil is in many of the things we eat and use every day.
-If we boycott palm oil, another crop will just take its place.
+3. There will always be a demand for edible oil, and demand is growing due to worldwide population growth.
+Palm oil is in many of the items we eat and use every day.
+If we boycott palm oil, another crop will take its place.

 Palm Oil Names & Derivatives

 Note: some of these are oils/derivatives that may be palm oil or may be derived from other oils